Market appraisal guide

 - The location of the property and any unique features or characteristics

 - The proximity of amenities, such as good schools, shopping and hospitals

 - The affluence and popularity of its location Employment opportunities in the area

 - The size, age and architectural style of the property

 - Current demand for your type of property Current state of the housing market

 - Condition of property and facilities it offers

 A property’s value can go up and down depending on what particular location and type of property is popular at any given time.
 Supply and demand of course plays a big hand in this – if you own a property in a particularly sought after location, you will be more likely to receive a lot of interest.
-Similarly, the amount of buyers or sellers on the market at a given time will play a part in how much you can realistically ask for your property.
+Similarly, the amount of buyers, sellers or tenants on the market at a given time will play a part in how much you can realistically ask for your property.
 Whilst free property information websites are available online, looking at these will only provide you with data that is three months or more out of date.

 Once your property goes on to the market, Andrews is able to raise awareness of your property further through extensive marketing, through our branch network, our website, property portals, and through social networking sites such as Facebook – all of which will ensure that your property gets seen by the widest possible audience.